Solar Wind and Pickup Ions (SWAPI)

 How We Use SWAPI Data

-By graphing the data collected using SWAPI, scientists like Dr. Jamie Rankin can determine the amounts of hydrogen and helium ions from the solar wind and the hydrogen and helium pickup ions at various possible energies.
-From this information, they can then determine the basic information of the solar wind at any moment, such as its temperature, density, and speed.
+By graphing the data collected using The Solar Wind and Pickup Ion (SWAPI) instrument collects and counts solar wind particles and pick-up ions (PUIs)., scientists like Dr. Jamie Rankin can determine the amounts of hydrogen and helium ions from the A stream of charged particles, mostly protons and electrons, that escapes into the Sun's outer atmosphere at high speeds and streams out into the solar system in all directions. and the hydrogen and helium pickup ions at various possible energies.
+From this information, they can then determine the basic information of the solar wind at any moment, such as its A measure of the average random speeds of the microscopic particles in a substance., The amount of mass or number of particles per unit volume.
+In cgs units, mass density has units of gm cm-3.
+Number density has units cm-3 (particles per cubic centimeter)., and speed.
 Since the pickup ions come in from different directions, those characteristics of the solar wind partially determine the number of pickup ions that can travel in through the solar system to reach IMAP.
 Most of the pickup ions detected by SWAPI are helium because they are bigger than hydrogen and have more energy to travel upwind into the inner solar system where they can be detected.

 Meet the Team